datagrok-ai/public/help/develop/admin/security.md

 ### Client-server interactions

 Datagrok client-side uses HTTP rest API to interact with server-side.
-Authentication token must be passed to access all features.
+Authentication token is passed with each call, and the server checks its validity before proceeding.

 ## Infrastructure